Rainwangpupil/dos_attack/README.md

 English

-You can run this program at the command line using the python -m main command A class "Main" is defined in the program
+You can run this program at the command line using the python -m dos_attack_English command A class "Main" is defined in the program
 Classes inherit from cmd classes in the cmd library You can use help to see all commands